vitessio/website/content/en/docs/reference/vreplication/vreplicationexec.md

 **mandatory**

 <div class="cmd">
-Sql query which will be run: validations are done to ensure that queries can be run only against vreplication tables.
+SQL query which will be run: validations are done to ensure that queries can be run only against vreplication tables.
 A limited set of queries are allowed.
 </div>